A NSW Government website

 A special infrastructure contribution (SIC) is determined under the Environmental Planning and Assessment Act 1979.
 It is one way the NSW Government ensures funding is available for key state and regional infrastructure required to support growing communities, allowing priority infrastructure to be delivered at the same time as development.

-A SIC is paid by developers within a defined Special Contributions Area to support to the cost of infrastructure delivery.
-This contribution helps to support key infrastructure such as state and regional roads, open space, schools and health facilities are built in growth areas.
+A SIC is paid by developers within a defined special contributions area (SCA) to help fund infrastructure delivery.
+This contribution helps to support key infrastructure such as state and regional roads, open space, schools and health facilities.

 What do SICs deliver?

 A SIC is paid by the developer in Special Contributions Areas and only on new additional development.
-The Department of Planning and Environment ensures contributions are reasonable and relate only to new growth.
+The Department of Planning, Housing and Infrastructure ensures contributions are reasonable and relate only to new growth.

 The guidelines provide step-by-step information about how to make a SIC contribution and all other process details, development consent and complying development certificates, with handy examples of application documents.